jprincip21/NHL-Stat-Tracker/README.md

 ## ✨ Features

-- View Live games
-- View Previous games
+- View live game scores and time remaining
-- View Future games
+- View previous games by date
 - View current season standings
+- Various standings filters
 - Light and Dark mode

 In the future I have plans to add features such as: